ASPB Summer Undergraduate Research Fellowships Application

 Selection Criteria - Competitive student applicants should have high academic achievement, strong motivation and skills for conducting research, and career objectives showing interest in or close relevancy to plant biology.
 Reviewers also will consider the contribution of the project to the mentor’s research program, institutional commitment to the proposed research, and the mentor’s commitment to undergraduate research.
 In addition, as the goal of the SURF program is to fund students and faculty mentors that will have the most significant impact on plant science, the financial needs of the lab are a factor considered in distinguishing between the top competitive applicants.

 Award Details - Successful applicants receive a $4,000 summer stipend, membership in ASPB, and $700 (paid to the mentor or institution) for materials and supplies.
-Each fellowship also provides a $575 stipend to support student travel to Plant Biology 2020, the ASPB annual meeting, to be held July 25-29, 2020, in Washington DC.
-These travel funds are sent only to the 2018 SURF recipients who 1) register for the meeting (free to student), 2) submit proof of using social media or other outlets to engage the public or peers about the SURF project, and 3) author and submit an abstract (free to student) about their SURF project to present as a poster at the meeting, including at the Undergraduate Poster Session.
+Each fellowship also provides a $575 stipend to support student travel to Plant Biology 2021, the ASPB annual meeting, to be held July 17-21, 2021, in Pittsburgh.
+These travel funds are sent only to the SURF recipients who 1) register for the meeting (free to student), 2) submit proof of using social media or other outlets to engage the public or peers about the SURF project, and 3) author and submit an abstract (free to student) about their SURF project to present as a poster at the meeting, including at the Undergraduate Poster Session.